NSYNC: 2010–present: Occasional appearances, Walk of Fame, "Better Place" and second hiatus

 On April 30, 2018, NSYNC reunited to receive a star on the Hollywood Walk of Fame.
 To celebrate the occasion, all five members appeared on The Ellen DeGeneres Show.
 On April 14, 2019, Chasez, Fatone, Bass, and Kirkpatrick reunited, for a performance with Ariana Grande during her headlining performance at Coachella.
 They performed "Break Up with Your Girlfriend, I'm Bored", "It Makes Me Ill" and "Tearin' Up My Heart".
 Timberlake was unable to make the reunion due to finishing up his The Man of the Woods Tour the night before.
 On April 19, 2021, Bass, Fatone, and Kirkpatrick reunited for a Progressive Insurance commercial known as "The 3/5ths of NSYNC".

+On September 12, 2023, following weeks of teasers and speculation regarding a potential reunion, all five members appeared together at the 2023 MTV Video Music Awards to present the Best Pop Award.
+On September 14, it was confirmed the group recorded a new song titled "Better Place" for the DreamWorks Animation film Trolls Band Together.
+The song was released on September 29, 2023, reaching No. 1 on the US and Canadian iTunes Charts, No. 4 on the Global and European iTunes Charts and No. 25 on the Billboard Hot 100.
+To further promote the single, the band appeared together on a 2023 episode of the YouTube talk show Hot Ones.

+In the wake of the release of "Better Place", Joey Fatone said that, depending on the success of new music from the band and the continued involvement of Timberlake, they could record a new album together within the next two years.

+On March 13, 2024, NSYNC performed together for the first time since the 2013 MTV Video Music Awards at Timberlake's One Night Only (ONO) concert at The Wiltern in Los Angeles.
+They performed "Girlfriend", "Bye Bye Bye", and "It's Gonna Be Me" and debuted their new song, "Paradise", which was released two days later as a track on Timberlake's sixth studio album, Everything I Thought It Was.
+The same year, "Bye Bye Bye" resurged in popularity after it was featured in the 2024 Marvel Cinematic Universe film Deadpool & Wolverine.